syllogy/vgs_python_demo/README.md

 ### Expose to Internet

-**Local development:**
+**For local development:**
 In order to integrate the app running on your local machine with VGS proxy you'll have to expose the app to the internet.
+This will allow us to 'insert' the VGS proxy between middle and backend components as you would via a live app on the Internet.

 Use ![ngrok](https://ngrok.com/).
 This handy tool and service lets you set up a secure tunnel to your localhost, which is a fancy way of saying it opens access to your local app from the internet.